laurb9/PanoController-Firmware/README.md

 Well, this is a controller, so it needs a pano bot platform to control.
 I used the Gigapan Epic 100 but any platform with two motors (or even one, I suppose) can be used.
+The only thing required of the platform is the two horiz/vert stepper motors.

+- 2 x <a href="https://www.circuitspecialists.com/stepper-motor">Bipolar Stepper Motors</a>
+  and reduction gears.
+  - Examples:
+    - 39BYG101 0.5A
+    - 39BYG001 1A (used in Gigapan platform)
+  - Notes:
+    - the DRV8834 current limit must be set according to motor spec
+    - reduction gear settings are hardcoded in pano.h